 But director Carlos Saldanha—with the Ice Age series and the original Rio under his belt—certainly knows how to create something sparkling and colorful for the kiddos.
 And he’s actually made things even more appealing here by avoiding some of the Mardi Gras miscues and tail feather shaking that fouled the first film’s nest.

 That makes this a nice little suet cake that really starts to taste good once it hits its musical theater stride.
-It praises family, friendship and love, along with positive life-building traits like responsibility and bird-brained determination.
-So I guess you could say that Rio 2 manages to save the rainforest without ever raining too hard on your family's moviegoing parade.
+It praises family, friendship and love, along with positive life-building traits like responsibility and bird-brained determination (albeit with one momentarily disturbing nod to Romeo and Juliet’s tragic storyline that parents may need to navigate with younger viewers).
+So I guess you could say that Rio 2 manages to save the rainforest without ever raining too hard on your family’s moviegoing parade.